If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….

 Briard in America

-Briard was brought to the United States by famous personalities such as Marquis de Lafayette and Thomas Jefferson in the early 19th century, but didn’t really catch on until soldiers returning from World War I began bringing them home with them.
-It was at this time that the breed really began to become popular here in the States.
+Briard was brought to the United States by famous personalities such as Marquis de Lafayette and Thomas Jefferson in the early 19th century.
+Still, it didn’t catch on until soldiers returning from World War I began bringing them home.
+At this time, the breed started to become popular here in the States.
+As a result, the Briard was registered by the American Kennel Club only in 1922 and recognized officially by the AKC in 1928.
+A Briard Club of America was created at this time that is still going strong today!

 He has bushy eyebrows…